AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-alignment/goal-alignment-overview.md

 ---
 # Goal alignment overview in Adobe Workfront Goals

->[!NOTE]
+>[!IMPORTANT]
 >
 >Your organization must have the following to use the functionality described in this article:
 >
 >* For the new plan and license structure:
 >
->   * An Ultimate plan
+>   * The Ultimate Workfront plan
 >
->     Or
->
->   * An additional license for Adobe Workfront Goals for the Prime or Select Adobe Workfront plans.
->       For more information, see [Adobe Workfront pricing and packaging](https://www.workfront.com/plans).
->
 >* For the current plan and license structure:
 >
->   * A Pro or higher [Adobe Workfront plan]
+>   * A Pro or higher Workfront plan
 >   * An Adobe Workfront Goals license in addition to a Workfront license.
 >
 >Contact your Workfront account manager to learn about a Workfront Goals license.
 >
 >For additional information about access to Workfront Goals, see [Requirements to use Workfront Goals](/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md).